Trump, The NFL And The Powder Keg History Of Race, Sports And Politics

 But what he did calling players "sons of bitches," questioning their patriotism (and right to free speech) and calling for their firings, struck a nerve and had an ironic unifying effect across the league.

-Owners stood with players arm-in-arm.
-Dan Snyder, the owner of Washington, D.C.'s football team, for example, a Trump supporter, who donated $100,000 to help elect him and $1 million to his inaugural committee, stood on the field, arms locked, with star cornerback Josh Norman, who has been hotly critical of Trump.
+Owners stood with players arm in arm.
+Dan Snyder, the owner of Washington, D.C.'s football team, for example — a Trump supporter who donated $100,000 to help elect him and $1 million to his inaugural committee — stood on the field, arms locked, with star cornerback Josh Norman, who has been hotly critical of Trump.

 "What president?"
 Norman asked rhetorically after Washington's 27-10 win over the Oakland Raiders Sunday night.
 "Not my president.
 He was chosen, true.
 But when a president acts like that, what do you say to that?
 That's not someone that stands with dignity, pride, respect, honor.
 Where's the honor in that?
 Where's the dignity in that?
 Where is anything that's prideful in doing what you did?
 Words are powerful.
 They can either unite you, or they can divide you.
 So what he said united us."